The Ultimate In Birding Tours

 Alaska (Dutch Harbor): Days 3-4 Unalaska Island is an interesting place, and not just for pelagic boat trips in search of wonderful seabirds.

-Rock Sandpipers nest on the island and other species we are likely to find include Harlequin Duck, Rock Ptarmigan, Black Oystercatcher, Least Sandpiper, Pacific Wren, Buff-bellied (or American) Pipit, Lapland Longspur (or Lapland Bunting), Savannah Sparrow, ‘Sooty’ Fox Sparrow and the large, distinctive Aleutian race of the Grey-crowned Rosy Finch.
+Rock Sandpipers nest on the island and other species we are likely to find include Harlequin Duck, Rock Ptarmigan, Black Oystercatcher, Least Sandpiper, Pacific Wren, Buff-bellied (or American) Pipit, Lapland Longspur (or Lapland Bunting), Savannah Sparrow, ‘Sooty’ Fox Sparrow, the distinctive ‘Pacific’ Song Sparrow and the large Aleutian race of the Grey-crowned Rosy Finch.
 Bald Eagles are positively common on Unalaska.

-The main highlight of our visit to Dutch Harbour will undoubtedly be our pelagic boat trip out to the Chelan Banks and the Baby Islands.
-We will spend 8-10 hours at sea altogether on our large and comfortable charter boat band will have plenty of time to enjoy the seabird spectacle.
+The main highlight of our visit to Dutch Harbour will undoubtedly be our pelagic boat trip out to the Baby Islands and the Chelan Banks.
+We will spend 8-10 hours at sea altogether on our large and comfortable charter boat and will have plenty of time to enjoy the seabird spectacle.

 We should see tens or more likely hundreds of Whiskered Auklets in total and will probably enjoy good views of these zany alcids on the water or flying past our boat.
-Another highlight is Cassin’s Auklet, but numbers of those will likely be small or into the tens.
+Another highlight is Cassin’s Auklet, but the numbers of those will likely be small or into the tens.
+We also have a good chance for Kittlitz’s Murrelet during the pelagic.
 A number of Laysan Albatrosses will be seen and by ‘chumming’ we should attract some in for close views.
 If we are in luck we will see a Black-footed Albatross or even a Short-tailed Albatross!
-While the restricted-range Red-legged Kittiwake is not certain here, we have a very good chance of seeing one or more.
+The restricted-range Red-legged Kittiwake is scarce here, but we do have a modest chance of seeing one or more.

 Alaska (Dutch Harbor): Day 5 After some final birding on Unalaska Island we will fly back to Anchorage where we will overnight.

 [Note: We will actually be staying in Anchorage for two nights, but the second night is part of the Saint Paul (Pribilofs) extension.
-The reason we need a ‘safety day’ in Anchorage in between Dutch Harbor and the St Paul extension is that fog or high winds are issues in the Aleutian Islands and a flight delay to the return leg is a possibility that must be catered for.]
+The reason that we need a ‘safety day’ in Anchorage between the Dutch Harbor and the St Paul extensions is that fog or high winds are issues in the Aleutian Islands and a flight delay to the return leg is a possibility that must be catered for.]

 Alaska (Dutch Harbor): Day 6 We will enjoy some local birding around Anchorage today before we join up with those arriving for the Pribilofs extension this evening.